Shavon Shields: Academic achievements

 Shields also excelled as a student.
-During the 2015–16 year, Shields was selected as the Male Student-Athlete of the Year, narrowly being selected over friend and fellow classmate Levi Gipson.
+During the 2015–16 year, Shields was selected as the Male Student-Athlete of the Year, narrowly being selected over friend and classmate Levi Gipson.
 Shields carried a 3.73 GPA in biological sciences and was a six-time member of Nebraska's scholar-athlete honor roll.
 Although participating in different sports, Shields and Gipson pushed each other in the classroom and both achieved First-team CoSIDA Academic All-American honors.
 Shields is the sixth Husker to be a CoSIDA Academic All-American in basketball, but the only one to be named to the first team.

 Professional career

 Fraport Skyliners (2016–2017)

 On August 24, 2016, Shields signed with the German team Fraport Skyliners.

 Dolomiti Energia Trento (2017–2018)

 Fraport Skyliners Frankfurt loaned Shavon Shields to Aquila Basket Trento during the tail end of 2016–17.

 Kirolbet Baskonia (2018–2020)

 On July 18, 2018, Shields signed a two-year deal with Kirolbet Baskonia of the Liga ACB and the EuroLeague.

 On June 30, 2020, Shields won the Liga ACB with Kirolbet Baskonia.